 Monday, February 25, 2013

 2. Again because I'm a high volume tweeter, I try to space my tweets out when possible.
 I use socialoomph.com as my tool for doing that.
-However, whenever I have "@" in my tweet, Twitter rejects it as an "unsolicited mention".
+However, whenever I have "@" in my tweet, Twitter often rejects it as an "unsolicited mention".
 Which means that I can't use my spacing tool for tweets which (a) respond to someone, or (b) mention someone, or (c) retweet someone.
-So the people whom I would have liked to mention will never know.
+So the people whom I would have liked to mention, often the authors or publishers of the blog post or article in question, will never know.

 3. The twitter retweet button is another anti-conversation impediment.
 If anyone retweets me with that, I usually never find out about it.

-Twitter is shooting itself in the foot with these dumb things.
+Twitter is shooting itself in the foot with these things.